SWP Calculator with Inflation

 Balance after n months (fixed withdrawal W): Bn = P(1+i)^n - W * ((1+i)^n - 1) / i

-Assumptions: withdrawals at month-end, constant average return, no fees or taxes, and inflation applied annually when enabled.
+Assumptions: withdrawals at month-end, constant average return, no fees, and estimated tax rates.
+Step-up is applied annually when enabled.

 Tax note (India): Each SWP payment includes principal and gains.
 In most cases, only the gains are taxable.
 Rules differ for equity and debt funds and may change, so verify with current guidance.